 Research shows that parents who plan ahead avoid the relationship-ruining discord the old studies talk about.
 A recent study by professors at the University of California at Berkeley found a flaw in the bulk of the "kids ruin marriage" studies: they didn't take into account parental mindset before baby made three.

-Professors Philip and Carolyn Cowan report that parents who walk in with their eyes wide open and all their wits about them are in for a pleasant surprise.
-Planning parenthood makes for happier parents, in other words.
+Professors Philip and Carolyn Cowan report that parents who walk in with their eyes wide open and all their wits about them are in for a pleasant surprise: Planning parenthood actually makes for happier parents.

 When I gave birth to my daughter, we weren't looking to fix our marriage with a baby.
-We weren't on two different pages, one of us baby-hungry and the other just going along for the ride.
-We—both of us—wanted to be parents, which left us both open to falling in love; this time that all-consuming love you have for your child.
+We weren't on two different pages—one of us baby-hungry and the other just going along for the ride.
+We (yes, both of us) wanted to be parents, which left us both open to falling in love; this time that all-consuming love you have for your child.

-And while we loved—and still love—each other, when we looked at the little bundle placed in my arms in the delivery room, we were—as a couple—hopelessly, totally gone.
-We love each other as two best friends who have shared passion and triumph and had a meeting of the minds.
-In the other, we found our other half, and we were fulfilled.
+And while we loved (and still love) each other, when we looked at the little bundle placed in my arms in the delivery room, we were both hopelessly, totally gone.
+We love each other as two best friends who have shared passion and triumph.
+We found our other halves, and we are fulfilled.

 Since our daughter was born, love is Saturday mornings when I stay in bed while he gets up to turn on cartoons and pour cereal in bowls; it's the Sunday mornings I let him doze while I cuddle on the couch with our toddler and a pile of books.
-It's a kiss and a hug on the way out the door to work . . . followed by a high five, as directed by the three-year-old who gets the same routine.
+It's a kiss and a hug on the way out the door to work ... followed by a high-five, as directed by the 3-year-old who gets the same routine.
 And I love him all the more for letting her play cruise director.